-In another rare occasion, in finishing a book from cover to cover overnight, Serene Husseini Shahid biography “Memories from Jerusalem”, overwhelmed my space.
+In another rare occasion, in finishing a book from cover to cover overnight, Serene Husseini Shahid biography “Memories from Jerusalem,” overwhelmed my space.

-I ma not sure why Jabra Ibrahim Jabra was present strongly while I was reading with his “ the first well”, his biography as a child in Bethlehem and Jerusalem.
+I ma not sure why Jabra Ibrahim Jabra was present strongly while I was reading with his “ the first well,” his biography as a child in Bethlehem and Jerusalem.

 Serene, speaks about elite at its best.
-After all, the Husseini’s always secures a front seat in Jerusalem elite.
+After all, the Husseini’s always secured a front seat in Jerusalem elite.
 But again it is not about elite or middle class.
 It is about a society that can have all its forms and figures.
 Different lifestyles and opportunities.
 Different approaches and mindsets.

 Serene was born in 1920.
 A time that witnessed the upcoming forever in the Palestinian lives intersections.
 Intersections that made human affairs in the Palestinian mindset, a cause.
 An unjust cause of humanity.
 A just cause of an oppressed occupied nation.

-I am closing this book, thinking of the ancient oak tree in Sharafat, the oranges that ripe and rotted waiting for their collection during the big strike (in Palestine) in their farm in Besan.
+I am closing this book, thinking of the ancient oak tree in Sharafat, the oranges that ripe and rotten waiting for their collection during the big strike (in Palestine) in their farm in Besan.
 Her dancing spirit in Jericho along the orchids.
-I could see her running as a child in the neighborhood of Musrara up to the Russian compound as I was taking my kids to school in my very own past memories as well.
+I could see her running as a child in the neighborhood of Musrara up to the Russian compound as I was taking my kids to school in my very own memories as well.

-The images of Palestinian resistance and victimhood that each Palestinian live with and run within his veins came into vivid action as she described the days of resistance, her father Jamal Husseini, her uncle Musa Alami, Abdel Wader Husseini and a rich collection of men and women, that history missed.
-The humanity of a life.
+The images of Palestinian resistance and victimhood that each Palestinian live with and run within his veins came into vivid action as she described the days of resistance, her father Jamal Husseini, her uncle Musa Alami, Abdel Wader Husseini and a luxurious collection of men and women, that history missed.
+The humanity of life.
 The pain that resistance and fighting for a homeland engraved inside Palestinian livelihood.
 Striking change from rich too poor.
 From a lavish lifestyle to cleaning fire-stoves.
 But yet, a desire to live.
-A persistent fight in keeping a place where a human counts, even when the place is lost forever.
+A persistent fight in keeping a place where a human count, even when the place is lost forever.

-“In the collection of the photos of my childhood, there is a living memory specifically, it takes today a unique resemblance.
+“In the collection of the photos of my childhood, there is a living memory specifically; it takes today a unique resemblance.
 One day, at noon, I entered my parent’s bedroom.
 I was three or four years old.
 My father was sitting on the edge of the bed wearing his shirt and trousers and was about to be his shoes.
 I rushed to help him in tying his shoe in a demonstration from my side to my skills.
 I realized that he was about to leave.
 I sprang on him begging him not to leave and stay with me to play.
 “Why do you want to go, I said trying to put a pretentious tear.
 Why, why, why?” he started joking with me and laughing, but when he realized that my insistence didn’t finish, he held me up and put me on his knees and said: “ listen, he said while looking directly in my eyes, there are important things I have to finish.
 And he asked me, if I remember that day, in Jericho, when we saw families of Armenian refugees.
-Truly; the image of the human expansion that was passing from the way to Jerusalem, and all those people were holding their luggage on their backs, and pulling their children behind, all this remained present in my mind.
+Truly; the image of the human expansion that was passing on the way to Jerusalem, and all those people were holding their luggage on their backs, and pulling their children behind, all this remained present in my mind.
 “Do you remember that I explained to you that they were looking for an asylum?
 Haven’t we felt the pain and grieve for them because they were forced out of their homes and towns?
-He was silent for a moment before he continued: “ if we Palestinians didn’t work with all our strength, soon, we will have to go around the globe searching for an asylum and….”
+He was silent for a moment before he continued: “ if we Palestinians didn’t work with all our strength, soon, we would have to go around the globe searching for an asylum and….”
 He stood up suddenly.
 His face was stretched from the emotions.
 And I noticed tears in his eyes.
-I stayed away slipping from his knees and I went running from the room.
-I could bear seeing my father crying.”
+I stayed away slipping from his knees, and I went running from the room.
+I could not bear seeing my father crying.”